-If unsure how to approach this target, it is a good idea to simply attach your DSLR camera to a sky tracker and photograph it wide-field.
-The good thing about that is that you don't need to worry too much about centering the galaxy, and you can also get M33, the Triangulum Galaxy in the same frame!
+Being so bright and large, beginner astrophotographers can easily capture M31 widefield without a telescope.
+If you are beginning in the hobby and are unsure about how to approach this target, it is a good idea to simply attach your DSLR camera to a tripod and photograph it wide-field.
+By doing this, you won't need to worry too much about centering the galaxy, and you can also get M33, the Triangulum Galaxy in the same frame!

-The image below was taken with a simple 50mm lens attached on a Canon t3i, with exposures of 3 minutes for 4 hours.
-We use an iOptron Skytracker in order to be able to do 3 minutes of exposure without star trails.
+The image below was taken with an affordable 50mm lens attached to an old stock Canon t3i, with exposures of 3 minutes for 4 hours.
+We used a star tracker in order to be able to do 3 minutes of exposure without star trails.